-Battery charging via generator is often slow and shallow or barely work at all.
+Battery charging via generator is often slow and shallow or barely works at all.
 This article shows just why, and how to find and fix the causes.

 Charging via generator 12 volt output

-In many a campground, generators plug away most of a day, vainly attempting to charge an RV battery.
+In many a campground, generators plug away all day, vainly attempting to charge an RV battery.
 You can do it successfully if you know how and why.

-Such output may charge a flat 100 amp hour battery to 40% or so within 6-8 hours.
-But that’s about it.
+Such low voltage may charge a flat 100 amp hour battery to 40% or so within 6-8 hours.
+But that’s about all.
 From thereon charging virtually ceases.
-That nominally 12 volt output is not nearly enough for battery charging.
+That voltage and current output is not nearly enough for battery charging fully or speedily.

 A good inverter generator charges batteries quickly and safely via a good quality charger from its 230 volt ac output.
 Pic: Honda.

 What type charger for battery charging via generator ?

 To run air-conditioning etc you need a 2000 or 3000 watt generator and 50 amp + charger.
 These are best run from a Onan or similar generator.
 Consider also Dometic’s TEC 29 petrol generator.
 It generates a continuous 2600 watts.
 It is quiet and has low emissions.

 Onan 2800 watt generator uses about 1.4 litres/hour.
 Pic Onan.

 Avoid cheap generators and chargers

 Do not even think about doing this with a $99 chain store generator.
 They are hideously noisy and polluting.
 Worse – their electrical output is very ‘dirty’.
 They produce voltage spikes that can and do damage so-called switch-mode chargers (or may not even run them at all).

 The late 2015 released Dometic TEC 29 petrol generator produces up to a constant 2.6 kW.
 It is quiet and has low emissions.
 Pic: Dometic.